 Looking for a gluten free version of this salad?
 Just leave out the breadcrumbs and make sure your packaged products are certified GF (Lea and Perrins Worcestershire is gluten free, as is Tabasco Brand Pepper Sauce and Annie’s Dijon mustard).
 Now go eat your greens!

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

-- 1 bunch kale, washed and chopped into bite-sized pieces
+- 2 bunches kale, washed and chopped into bite-sized pieces (tough stems removed)

 - 6-8 cloves garlic

 - 1/2 cup panko style breadcrumbs (may omit for gluten free or use certified GF panko breadcrumbs)

 - 1/3 cup + 1 tbsp olive oil, divided